influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 To review users with admin permissions, in the InfluxDB 1.x CLI, run `show users`.
 Any users labeled "admin" *will not* be migrated.

-If you're using an admin user for visualization or Chronograf's administrative functions, you might want to create a new read-only user before upgrading.
+If you're using an admin user for visualization or Chronograf's administrative functions, you should create a new read-only user before upgrading.
 Admin rights are granted to the primary user created in the InfluxDB 2.0 setup process which runs at the end of the upgrade process.
 (This provides you with the opportunity to re-assess who should be granted admin-level access in your InfluxDB 2.0 setup.)